bipinKrishnan/ml-recipe-book/_build/html/_sources/image_segmentation.md

 :align: center
 ```

-As you can see the the segmented part of road is shown in green color.

-If we are segmenting roads in an image, what the models is trying to do is categorize whether each pixel in the input image belongs to a road or not:
+If we are segmenting roads in an image, what the models is trying to do is predict whether each pixel in the input image belongs to a road or not:

 ```{image} ./assets/img_seg_model.png
 :alt: image_segmentation